MusicDataset/md_homepage/content/musics/s/SonatainAMajorD.664I.Allegromoderato(1)-Franz Schubert.md

 ---
-title: Franz Schubert - Sonata in A Major D. 664 I. Allegro moderato (1)
+title: Sonata in A Major D. 664 I. Allegro moderato (1)
 description: This is the description for Sonata in A Major D. 664 I. Allegro moderato by Franz Schubert
 composers: [Franz Schubert]
 periods: [Romantic]